CUCyber/presentations/misc/telehack.md

 ## What is Cyber Security?

-The protection of computer systems from the theft or damage to their hardware, software or information, as well as from disruption or misdirection of the services they provide.
+The protection of computer systems from the theft or damage to their hardware, software, or information, as well as from disruption or misdirection of the services they provide.